 Frisbee golf.
 A Frisbee is an inexpensive way to enjoy playing golf with the family since most courses allow players

 Swimming is possibly the least expensive sport you can take up.
-All you’ll likely need is to buy best swim goggles in the UK and a bathing suit and goggles, which can cost around $20 combined, according to Money Talks News.
+All you’ll likely need is to buy best swim goggles in the UK and a bathing suit.
 If your child wants to compete in a swimming league, you’ll have to pay registration fees, but these tend to be fairly low – usually around $20 to $50 per season.
 A swim cap also might be required by some leagues – these generally cost less than $10 each.

 Sports like soccer and basketball require only a ball and a field, so they don’t have steep start-up costs.
 If you’re looking for something that’s still active but not as competitive as team sports, try Frisbee or tennis.

 Both sports only require the purchase of one piece of equipment, a Frisbee or tennis racket, and perhaps some help from a sports trainer.

 Keep Your Child Active Without Breaking a Bank?